 Approach your booth photography like you would an interior shoot.
 While working with a very successful interior architectural photographer, I picked up a few tricks that I apply to my booth photography.
 Walk the booth first.
 Do a complete 360 of your booth when possible looking for the most attractive features and angles.
 Look for background and foreground distractions and opportunities.
 Looking for annoying spotlights, impediments, distracting signage, and lighting helps you to avoid any unwanted and unnecessary elements in your photograph.
 I have found that shooting booths from side angles that include at least two sides of the booth looks best.
 Sometimes companies want straight on shots so make sure you get those, but the beauty shots are generally from angles.

 Clean the booth, remove trashcans, water bottles and any other distractions.
 Straighten literature racks and handouts.
 Organize and rearrange furniture and chairs, if necessary, to hide ugly and reveal booth highlights and features.
 Turn on any monitors or TV’s whenever possible.
 I push for this in my pre-shoot discussions and try to have a technician or company representative on hand to help me with this.
-Active screens and monitors can really breath life in to a booth.
+Active screens and monitors can breathe life into a booth.